quicwg/base-drafts/draft-ietf-quic-recovery.md

 A PTO value of at least 1.5*SRTT ensures that the ACK is overdue.
 The 1.5 is based on {{?TLP}}, but implementations MAY experiment with other constants.

-To reduce latency, it is RECOMMENDED that the sender set and allow the TLP alarm to fire twice before setting an RTO alarm.
-In other words, when the TLP alarm fires the first time, a TLP packet is sent, and it is RECOMMENDED that the TLP alarm be scheduled for a second time.
-When the TLP alarm fires the second time, a second TLP packet is sent, and an RTO alarm SHOULD be scheduled {{rto}}.
+To reduce latency, it is RECOMMENDED that the sender set and allow the TLP timer to fire twice before setting an RTO timer.
+In other words, when the TLP timer expires the first time, a TLP packet is sent, and it is RECOMMENDED that the TLP timer be scheduled for a second time.
+When the TLP timer expires the second time, a second TLP packet is sent, and an RTO timer SHOULD be scheduled {{rto}}.

 A TLP packet SHOULD carry new data when possible.
 If new data is unavailable or new data cannot be sent due to flow control, a TLP packet MAY retransmit unacknowledged data to potentially reduce recovery time.
-Since a TLP alarm is used to send a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost when a TLP alarm fires.
+Since a TLP timer is used to send a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost when a TLP timer expires.

 A sender may not know that a packet being sent is a tail packet.
-Consequently, a sender may have to arm or adjust the TLP alarm on every sent retransmittable packet.
+Consequently, a sender may have to arm or adjust the TLP timer on every sent retransmittable packet.

 ### Retransmission Timeout {#rto}

-A Retransmission Timeout (RTO) alarm is the final backstop for loss detection.
+A Retransmission Timeout (RTO) timer is the final backstop for loss detection.
 The algorithm used in QUIC is based on the RTO algorithm for TCP
 {{?RFC5681}} and is additionally resilient to spurious RTO events {{?RFC5682}}.

-When the last TLP packet is sent, an alarm is scheduled for the RTO period.
-When this alarm fires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO alarm.
+When the last TLP packet is sent, a timer is set for the RTO period.
+When this timer expires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO timer.

 Similar to TCP {{?RFC6298}}, the RTO period is set based on the following
 conditions: